titoine54/node-challenge/README.md

 - Setting up basic expense domain as a starting point.
 Major refactoring to come :)
 - I might need to consolidate both formatter.ts into 1 file under `packages/utils`
 - Field validation -> allow negative numbers for `expenses.amounts_in_cents` ?
+- Need to add API documentation -> text file containing a summary of the available routes.
+Something like : `GET /expense/v1/expense -> return all expense`)

+### 3rd session (2 hours)
+Setting up ORM for database operations
+- Set up typeorm for expense domain and adding 2 basic queries
+- Got rid of the 'get-*' part of the routes.
+It is unnecessary, since we know what type of action to do based on the HTTP query (GET, POST, PUT, DELETE, etc)
+- Cleanup of unused or unnecessary code and rearranged the folders for the expense domain into a MVC-like structure.
+- Just noticed that the error return through ApiError function are giving away too much information, i.e.: the string of the SQL query (SELECT * from <table_name> ...) gives information on the structure of our databse to the users, which can be dangerous